jhn7111/IMGropper/README.md

 A image cropping gui application.

-The program that help you crops multiple images to the desired parts with the same resolution.
+The application performs cropping multiple images to parts you want, with the same resolution.
 It only works in jpeg format.
 (I have plans to add other formats.
 Somedays...)

 ## Installation